sdisaacson/boxento/README.md

 ## Features
 - **Lightweight & Modular**: Built with React + Vite for fast, minimal performance, using Vite as the industry-standard build tool and Bun for package management and runtime.
 - **Modern UI Components**: Utilizes shadcn/ui for beautiful, accessible, and consistent UI elements.
-- **Resizable Widgets**: Drag, drop, and resize all widgets to show more or less information (e.g., Calendar shows date at 1x1, full month at 4x4).
+- **Resizable Widgets**: Drag, drop, and resize all widgets to show more or less information (e.g., Calendar shows month overview at 2x2, full calendar at 6x6).
 - **Theme Support**: All widgets support both light and dark modes, toggled via a sun icon in the top-right corner.
 - **Open-Source Friendly**: MIT-licensed, easy for anyone to contribute widgets.
 - **UX-Focused**: Intuitive drag-and-drop, keyboard shortcuts (cmd + k for widget picker), and clean aesthetics.